 - Ibuprofen and/or Aspirin

-NOTE: If you are currently taking chemotherapy drugs, blood thinners, strong antibiotics, high blood pressure medication, and/or Accutane, please let me know prior to the procedure.
+NOTE: If you are currently taking chemotherapy drugs, blood thinners, strong antibiotics, high blood pressure medication, and/or Accutane, please notify your provider prior to treatment.

 Aftercare is very important, please read carefully

 For the first 3 – 6 days, the color intensity of the permanent makeup will appear significantly darker, larger and sharper than what is expected for the final outcome.
 Although the area will appear healed after 10 days, it will not be fully healed for 4 – 6 weeks, depending on the rate of skin exfoliation of the individual.
 The final coloration of the permanent makeup will be revealed after this healing process.

 One procedure cannot guarantee the desired outcome.
 In many cases, a touch-up visit within 3 months of the first procedure may be necessary to finalize results to client specifications.
 In very complicated cases (involving removal/color correction/camouflage/scar tissue/iron disorder) an extra charge may apply on extra touch-ups.

 *IMPORTANT – If you sleep on your side or face down, please let us know as there are special instructions.